ArindamSharma/Hospital/README.md

 # Hospital Web Site
-This web site is based in FLask Framework and Python
+This web site is build on FLask Framework of Python